 This is the public website of the GRASAC Knowledge System, a digital repository of Great Lakes Aboriginal material culture and heritage items.
-To learn more about the history and people involved in GRASAC, see the About GRASAC tab above; for a taste of our research, take a look at the online Exhibits below or the presentations included under our Conferences tab above.
+To learn more about the history and people involved in GRASAC, see the About GRASAC tab above; for a taste of our research, take a look at the online Exhibits below.
+If you are a GRASAC member, use the GKS4 tab above to access the current version of the research database.
 We welcome your comments and feedback through the Contact Us tab above.
 Thanks for visiting!

 Aanii!
 She:kon!
 Yiheh!
 Welcome!